Ecstasy Detox & Treatment in Nunavut

 What is ecstasy?

 Ecstasy is a synthetic drug made up of MDMA or other synthetic chemicals such as bath salts, ketamine, GHB, or PCP.
 The effects of ecstasy are similar to that of crystal meth and mescaline.
 The stimulant effects of ecstasy are similar to methamphetamine, and the psychoactive effects of the drug are the same as mescaline.
-Drug users who take this drug will often be in a place where there is much sensory stimulation, rave or club">such as at a rave or club.
-Ecstasy is considered a club drug, because it is often used recreationally, and by casual drug users.
-The physical effects of ecstasy include a decreased appetite, dilated pupil and blurry vision, nausea and vomiting, panic attacks or anxiety, delirium and hallucinations, and an increased blood pressure and heart rate.
+Drug users who take this drug will often be in a place where there is much sensory stimulation, such as at a rave or club.
+Ecstasy is considered a club drug, because it is often used recreationally and by casual drug users.
+The physical effects of ecstasy include a decreased appetite, dilated pupil and blurry vision, nausea and vomiting, panic attacks or anxiety, delirium and hallucinations, and increased blood pressure and heart rate.
 One of the dangerous effects of ecstasy is that it will cause the body temperature to rise, such as within hot places or engaging in physical activity.
 When the body temperature rises, the organs will begin to shut down, and the person can land in a coma or end up dead.
 Drug use in Nunavut does involve some different types of substances, and ecstasy will sometimes pop up as being a casually used illicit substance.

 Treatment for Ecstasy Addiction in Nunavut